drmcnelson/Arduino_UNO_R4_SPI_Speedup/README.md

 # Arduino_UNO_R4_SPI_Speedup
 Patch the Arduino SPI library, true 16 bit transfers and add loop-friendly API

-CAVEAT:  WORK IN PROGRESS  - we are still finding errors inherited from the original code and we are still working on the 16 bit transfers.
+CAVEAT:  WORK IN PROGRESS  - we are still finding errors inherited from the original code.
+The legacy transfers are working,  we are still working on the new transfer16 capability.
 Please stand by.

 This repo provides a version of the SPI libarary for the Arduio UNO R4, which uses the  Renesas RA4M1 processor.